Arosa Sri Lanka cricket team in South Africa in 1982–83: Aftermath

 The 14 players were given a 25-year ban, depriving Sri Lankan cricket of a large amount of player talent.
 Despite earning enough money from the tour to settle down and build houses, most faced social stigma and unemployment afterwards.
 In 1991 Sri Lankan president Ranasinghe Premadasa lifted the bans on the players allowing many of the rebels to later hold key positions in cricket administration.
 One player, Flavian Aponso, did play international cricket again at the 1996 Cricket World Cup for the Netherlands (where he had moved after the rebel tour).
 The Sri Lankan tour is theorised to have helped pave the way for subsequent rebel tours of players from the West Indies a few years later by demonstrating it possible for a non-white cricket team to tour South Africa safely.

+After the ban was announced, Sri Lanka was planning their scheduled tour of New Zealand.
+The chairman of the New Zealand Cricket Council, Bob Vance, said New Zealand would have no influence, and would not wish to have any influence, over the selection of players to represent Sri Lanka in New Zealand.